AsyncLuck/lnd_invoice/README.md

 * Do not use if you don't know what you are doing.
 * Don't expose the minimal .net 6 API, use it on your Prestashop (server / VPS) without any access from outside.
+* The Blazor frontend needs to be installed on the same server + proxy redirection via nginx or Apache.
 * Blazor server-side don't like POST request => some token to communicate with Prestashop are sent via QueryString (tripleDES).

 ## Config